-The Arctic plays a pivotal role to balancing the world’s climate.
+The Arctic plays a pivotal role in balancing the world’s climate.
 Changes in this polar region will have ripple effects that can be felt in lower altitudes.
 The worrying news is that the permafrost contains roughly twice as much carbon – as Earth's atmosphere.
 As the permafrost gets warmer, the microbes in the soil ‘wake up’ and contribute to processes that stimulate the release of carbon deposits as greenhouse gases – CO2 and methane.
-Funded by the Marie Skłodowska-Curie programme, the MicroArctic project was established to advance understanding of the ability of microbial communities to adapt to the fast warming Arctic and their feedbacks with biogeochemical cycles.
+Funded by the Marie Skłodowska-Curie Actions programme, the MicroArctic project was established to advance understanding of the ability of microbial communities to adapt to the fast-warming Arctic and their feedbacks with biogeochemical cycles.
 The programme trained 15 early-stage researchers in microbiology and biogeochemistry to be able to respond to the need for governance and leadership in public, policy and commercial interests in the region.
 Project researchers conducted several measurements of temporal and spatial variations of microbial communities in several Arctic habitats (soil, glaciers and air) and examined microbe interaction with the local climate.
 Furthermore, they performed stratigraphic analyses of microbial community structures and functionalities on a molecular level and geochemical and mineralogical measurements in glacier forefield chronosequences and permafrost deposits.
-“Exploring the dynamics of individual populations and responses to the climate change is critical to evaluating habitat plasticity and resilience to a warming climate.
+“Exploring the dynamics of individual populations and responses to climate change is critical to evaluating habitat plasticity and resilience to a warming climate.
 It also helps devise strategies that help reduce the damage to the high-biodiversity Arctic ecosystems,” notes Alexandre Anesio, MicroArctic’s coordinator.

 Microbial activity does not cease in winter